Schools and students are leading residents’ efforts to restore native wildlife and plants, for the next generation.

 Taranaki schools are ambassadors of Towards Predator-Free Taranaki, many distributing traps to households to raise funds for environmental school projects.

 Students are helping expand urban trapping by checking traps in public parks and reserves.
-They are making trap boxes and helping monitor biodiversity and predators, with tracking cards and analysing video monitoring.
+They are making trap boxes and helping monitor biodiversity and predators.

 If you’re trapping at home, register with the online database Trap.NZ, via its website or app.
 Then record all your catches and also your trap checks (even when nothing has been caught).
 This makes Trap.NZ a source of valuable data tracking the region’s efforts and identifying gaps.